holepunchto/pear-docs/building-blocks/autobase.md

 * `input` must be a Hypercore that is currently an input.

-{% hint style="info" %}
-Removing an input, and then subsequently linearizing the Autobase into an existing output, could result in a large truncation operation on that output -- this is effectively 'purging' that input entirely.
+> Removing an input, and then subsequently linearizing the Autobase into an existing output, could result in a large truncation operation on that output -- this is effectively 'purging' that input entirely.

-Future releases will see the addition of 'soft removal', which will freeze an input at a specific length, and no process blocks past that length, while still preserving that input's history in linearized views.
+> Future releases will see the addition of 'soft removal', which will freeze an input at a specific length, and no process blocks past that length, while still preserving that input's history in linearized views.
 For most applications, soft removal matches the intuition behind 'removing a user'.
-{% endhint %}

 #### **`await base.addOutput(output)`**